Financial aid for Canadian and American students

 - Student loans are available from some private providers in the US to pay towards study costs if you are not eligible for Federal Student Aid, or if your total Cost of Attendance is not fully covered by the federal direct loans available to you (see above).

 - Birkbeck does not endorse any particular private student loan provider located in the United States who may offer loans for study at foreign schools.
 (There are many providers of private student loans, but only a few of them will support study outside of the US, so you should always check with them before making an application.)
 In fact, we are currently only aware of one such provider - Sallie Mae.
 Birkbeck can certify loan requests from Sallie Mae but only when a request to do so is received from the student and the ability to certify the request is available on the Sallie Mae secure website.

-- The amount available will depend upon the loan provider and their assessment of your credit history but all providers will normally ask us to certify that the amount requested is in line with your Cost of Attendance (see below).
+- The amount available will depend on the loan provider and their assessment of your credit history, but providers will usually ask us to certify that the amount requested is in line with your Cost of Attendance (see below).

 Birkbeck’s Federal School Code / OPE ID

 - Birkbeck's Office of Post-secondary Education identifier (OPE ID) is 00908400.

 - Birkbeck can be listed as 'Birkbeck - University of London' or 'UNIV OF LONDON, BIRKBECK' or 'University of London: Birkbeck College' on Federal Student Aid/US Department of Education websites.